Open Enrollment Guide 2026

 If YES, go to Steps 2 through 9 on how to make changes.

-If NO, and you have no changes to your benefit elections, then you have no further actions to take and skip to Step 9 below.
+If NO, and you do not want to enroll in Health Benefits or Dependent Care FSA account for the next plan year, then you have no further actions to take and skip to Step 9 below.

 Step 2 - Add or Drop Dependents